nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 <script type="module" src="/js/three.js/VRButton.js"></script>
 <script src="/js/lil-gui/lil-gui@0.17.umd.js"></script>
 <script src="/js/VectorField.js"></script>

+Next, I'll describe how to compute the interpolated transform and the velocity vector field you see in this example.

 ### What's $T(t)$?
 We have $T$, but not $T(t)$, which changes with time.
 Assuming that multiplying two transforms represents the composition of those transforms, we can find $T(t)$ by saying